 The directions for cleaning wood blinds could not be easier.

-How disgusting is that dust?
-(Please dust your blinds more often than I do to avoid that much grossness.)
+Please dust your blinds more often than I do!

 If you have dust buildup on your blinds you can always use old Bounce sheets from the dryer to wipe the dust off first before using a wet cleaner.
 Otherwise you just smear the gunk in & around & it takes longer to clean your blinds.
 I always save all my used fabric sheets from the dryer to dust everything around the house & you’ll be amazed how well they clean up your dust!